30 July 2020

 The filenames of your images matter and help to rank well but so do alt-tags.
 Alt-tags are a short description explaining to visitors and to Google what they can see on the image.
 If you hover your mouse on it, it looks like this:

 You can see the name of the product is shown on the alt-tag, Nevada Corner set, on the Flowerland webshop.

 Adding alt-tags to images helps a lot to improve your Google rankings in both Google Search and Google images.
 The Garden Connect Platform helps you to automatically add alt-tags to most of your images on your product page.

 10. Subheader with keywords

 You now know that you can only use an H1 once, but H2 and H3 can be used a bit more frequently.
 Ideally, you use them to add a title to a paragraph though we advise you not to write an entire paragraph in H2.
-At Garden Connect, we normally use H2, H3 and H4 for elements like tabs, subtitles and navigational items on your product page.
+We normally use H2, H3 and H4 for elements like tabs, subtitles and navigational items on your product page.

 And the blog you just read?
 The H1 title is “The 10 ranking elements for your product page” and the subtitles are H2, including “10.
 Subheader with keywords”.

 So the next time you wonder why your products aren’t ranking on Google, have a look at the checklist above to make sure you’ve sorted out all the basics!